tanhao123/s3innovate/README.md

 [**s3Innovate**](https://www.bing.com/search?form=SKPBOT&q=s3Innovate)
 •  Website: s3Innovate.com [^1^]

-•  About: S3 Innovate offers innovative and secure technology solutions to unlock your success in digital transformations.
+S3 Innovate offers innovative and secure technology solutions to unlock your success in digital transformations.
 Collaborating with leading technology companies and industry leaders, S3 Innovate is your one-stop solution partner that offers an integrated consultancy and products to reshape your sustainability goals.
 Headquartered in Singapore, with a regional footprint in Manila, Dhaka, Jakarta, Yangon, and Ho Chi Minh, S3 Innovate is committed to creating a Smart, Secure, and Sustainable world.

 ## License